24th September 2020

 electricity;

-fund large-scale demonstrators of new technologies that may contribute to a post-emissions UK and develop credible evidence-based predictions about the rate at which they can be deployed.
+fund large-scale demonstrators of new technologies that may contribute to a post-emissions UK and develop credible evidence-based predictions about the rate at which they can be deployed. - Plan for societal participation in mitigating climate change.

 • For twenty years ahead of the Covid Pandemic, the UK was over-confident that it would develop the technologies to allow rapid vaccine development which could have solved the problem without societal participation.
 However, the technology was unready, and short of other preparations (such as the track, trace and isolate model being deployed now) we were forced into the severe societal disruption of Lockdown.